Matthew Rose (bass)

-Matthew Rose (born 4 May 1978 in Seaford, near Brighton, UK) is an English operatic bass.
+Matthew Rose (born 4 May 1978 in Seaford, UK) is an English operatic bass.

 Biography

 Matthew Rose studied at Seaford College and the Curtis Institute of Music, Philadelphia.
-In 2003 he joined the Young Artists Programme at the Royal Opera House, Covent Garden.
+In 2003, Rose joined the Young Artists Programme at the Royal Opera House, Covent Garden.

-He has performed at many of the most noted operatic venues across the world including La Scala, Milan, The Royal Opera House, Covent Garden, Glyndebourne, the Metropolitan Opera, New York and English National Opera.

-He has sung most of the standard oratorio repertoire in concert, working with orchestras such as the London Symphony Orchestra, the Orchestra dell'Accademia Nazionale di Santa Cecilia, the BBC Symphony Orchestra, the Los Angeles Philharmonic, the Tonhalle Orchester Zürich, The Monteverdi Choir, the Dresden Staatskapelle, the London Philharmonic Orchestra, the Vienna Symphony Orchestra, the Scottish Chamber Orchestra, the Orchestra of the Age of Enlightenment and the City of Birmingham Symphony Orchestra.

-He has performed at the BBC Proms, The Edinburgh Festival, The Georges Enescu Festival and the Mostly Mozart Festival, New York and has given recitals at venues such as the Wigmore Hall and the Concertgebouw, Amsterdam.
-He was awarded the John Christie Prize at Glyndebourne in 2006 and received the Independent Opera/Wigmore Hall Fellowship in 2007.
-In June 2012 he was awarded the Critics Circle Award for Exceptional Young Talent.
+Rose was awarded the John Christie Prize at Glyndebourne in 2006.
+Rose received the Independent Opera/Wigmore Hall Fellowship in 2007.
+In June 2012 Rose was awarded the Critics Circle Award for Exceptional Young Talent.